DaleOrders/AWS-Study-Notes/README.md

 - VPC min /28 network (16 IP)
 - VPC max /16 (65456 IP)
 - Avoid common range 10.0 or 10.1, include up to 10.10
-  - Suggest starting of 10.16 for a nice clean base 2 number.
+  - Suggest starting at 10.16 for a nice clean base 2 number.

 Reserve 2+ network ranges per region being used per account.
 Think of the highest region you will operate in and add extra as a buffer.